shilpalatiyare/Simple-Calculator/README.md

 # Simple-Calculator
-This is a simple calculator which performs simple mathematical operations like addition, subtraction, multiplication, division, etc.
+This is a responsive calculator which performs simple mathematical operations like addition, subtraction, multiplication, division, etc.

 <ul> <li><h3>Tech Stack Used</h3></li></ul>
 &emsp;&emsp;